eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 			+ bottom of the income pyramid
 			+ bottom of the wealth pyramid

-Additional information about EDA:
-+ Where possible, exploit [incremental computing](https://en.wikipedia.org/wiki/Incremental_computing), to speed up the performance of EDA tools that I develop.

 ##	EDA, Electronic Design Automation

+Skills for EDA software development, and other high-end EDA software development:
++ Production quality coding standards and patterns.
++ Build system experience, like:
+	- Maven
+	- Bazel
+	- Gradle
++ skill set:
+	- Full ownership including: Designing, Implementing, Testing and Metric Analysis.
+	- Production quality coding standards and patterns.
++ Hibernate ORM is an object-relational mapping tool for the Java programming language
+	- object-relational mapping allows software developers to convert data between type systems using object-oriented programming languages, OOPL.
++ ***Where possible, exploit [incremental computing](https://en.wikipedia.org/wiki/Incremental_computing), to speed up the performance of EDA tools that I develop.***